AlejandroDavidArzolaSaavedra/CNN-CT-BRAIN/README.md

    - Unzip the downloaded ZIP file.
    - Locate the file named "archive" 🗃️ and overwrite this project's file.

+### For Local Execution:
+   - If running locally, ensure the dataset is in the project directory.

+### For Google Colab:
+   - If using Google Colab, upload the dataset to your Google Drive.
+   - Modify the `base_dir` in the code to point to the Colab Notebooks📂 directory:

+     ```python
+     base_dir = "/content/drive/MyDrive/Colab Notebooks/"
+     ```

 ## Getting Started

 1. Clone this repository: